-Recipients must submit a project evaluation report within eight weeks of completion of the project.
+Recipients must submit a project evaluation report within eight weeks of project completion.
 This evaluation report (or parts of it) may be published on the department's website to support knowledge-sharing.

 The evaluation report must include the recipient's assessment of the outcomes of the project, including: